aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 ## Ajax [Back](./../high_performance.md)

-Ajax is a cornerstone of high performance JavaScript.
+Ajax is a cornerstone of high-performance JavaScript.

 This chapter mainly discusses the fastest techniques for sending data to and receiving it from the server, as well as the most efficient formats for encoding data.